GP career stages in Scotland

 Your path to a GP career

-We've broken down the journey into its key stages.
-Select a stage to find out what to expect.
+We have broken down the journey into its four key stages.
+Select a stage below to explore the entry requirements, exams, and experiences at each step.

 Discover Your Med Future